 - The defendant took or drove another person’s vehicle

-- The defendant did not obtain the vehicle owner’s consent or permission prior to them taking or driving the owner’s vehicle
+- The defendant did not obtain the vehicle owner’s consent or permission before them taking or driving the owner’s vehicle

 - The defendant intended to deny the vehicle’s owner of their vehicle for any amount of time